irishev/DSP/README.md

 ## How to use DSP in your code

-You should first learn groups on pre-trained models and then prune and finetune the group-learned models.
+You should first train pre-trained models to learn groups and then prune and finetune the group-learned models.

 Our group-learning and pruning modules require three steps.
 1. Defining a wrapper